New study determines ‘aggressive efforts’ needed to prevent spread of Asian giant hornet in Washington

-The Pacific Northwest could be the perfect habitat for the Asian giant hornet — known to some researchers as the “murder hornet” — which could decimate honeybee populations throughout Western Washington and down the coast if “aggressive efforts” aren’t taken to quickly eradicate them, according to a new study from local experts.
+The Pacific Northwest could be the perfect habitat for the Asian giant hornet — known to some researchers as the “murder hornet” — which could decimate honeybee populations throughout Western Washington and down the coast if “aggressive efforts” aren’t taken to quickly eradicate it, according to a new study from local experts.

 The study, published Tuesday in the Proceedings of the National Academy of Sciences by researchers from Washington State University and the Washington State Department of Agriculture (WSDA), mainly focused on analyzing the hornet’s potential spread in North America and which environments it usually thrives in.